Kid Flash

 Kid Flash is the name of several superheroes appearing in comic books published by DC Comics, originally created by John Broome and Carmine Infantino, as a junior counterpart to DC Comics superhero The Flash.
 The first version of the character, Wally West, debuted in The Flash #110 (1959).
 The character, along with others like the first Wonder Girl, Aqualad, and Speedy, was created in response to the success of Batman's young sidekick Robin.
 These young heroes would later be spun off into their own superhero team, the Teen Titans.
-As Kid Flash, Wally West made regular appearances in Flash related comic books and other DC Comics publications from 1959 through the mid-1980s until the character was reinvented as the new version of The Flash.
+As Kid Flash, Wally West made regular appearances in Flash related comic books, CW's The Flash series and other DC Comics publications from 1959 through the mid-1980s until the character was reinvented as the new version of The Flash.

 Later, well after Wally West had made a name for himself as the new Flash, the character of Bart Allen, grandson of the Flash Barry Allen, was brought into the past from his home in the future and served as the young hero Impulse.
 In 2003, with writer Geoff Johns' relaunch of a new Teen Titans volume, Bart donned the mantle of Kid Flash after being nearly killed by the assassin Deathstroke.
 As Kid Flash, Bart appeared in Teen Titans and The Flash (vol. 2) regularly until the Infinite Crisis event, where he became the fourth Flash after Wally West's disappearance.
 Bart was killed by the Rogues, but was resurrected in the 31st century by Legion of Super-Heroes member Brainiac 5 and retook the mantle of Kid Flash.
 Following a 2011 reboot, DC introduced a new interpretation of Wally West as its latest Kid Flash in 2014, who was later established as being the original Wally's younger cousin Ace West.

 The Wally West Kid Flash was first adapted for live action in the Arrowverse series of TV shows, portrayed by Keiynan Lonsdale.